 Languages: Asia is home to several language families and many language isolates.
 Most Asian countries have more than one language that is natively spoken.

-- more than 800 languages spoken in India
+- More than 700 living languages are spoken in Indonesia

-- more than 100 are spoken in the Philippines
+- More than 170 indigenous languages are spoken in the Philippines

-- China has many languages and dialects in the various provinces
+- China has many languages and dialects in various provinces

-Colonization: Colonization in Asia traces its roots back to the late 15th century with a series of voyages that sought a sea passage to India in the hope of establishing direct trade between Europe and Asia in spices.
-Before 1500 European economies were largely self-sufficient, only supplemented by minor trade with Asia and Africa.
+Colonization: Colonization in Asia traces its roots back to the late 15th century with a series of voyages that sought a sea passage to India in the hope of establishing direct spice trade between Europe and Asia.
+Before 1500, European economies were largely self-sufficient, only supplemented by minor trade with Asia and Africa.
 Within the next century, however, European and Asian economies were slowly becoming integrated through the rise of new global trade routes.

 South East Asia or South Asia